 In England, this support has been provided by Natural England, a non-departmental public body established in 2006 and aligned with the British Governement's Environment, Food, and Rural Affairs office.
 They have done extensive work to define key concepts and to develop templates and guidelines for measuring biodiversity and other parameters of ecological health.
 They have also developed and made freely available a calculation tool for recording both objective measures (e.g., project areas) and expert judgements of various ecological attributes of a particulat site.
 The tool can then aggregate these measures to produce a numeric value indicative of the overall ecological status of the site.
 By performing before and after intervention calclations, they can derive a measure of change, which they hope will indicate increased Biological Diversity or Ecolocial Enahncement.

-One must keep in mind, however, that this model is intended for large projcts - often hundeds of acres or more - being conducted by planning groups, and carried out by projessional consultants and construction firms.
+One must keep in mind, however, that this model is intended for large projcts - often hundeds of acres or more - being guided by planning groups and carried out by projessional consultants and construction firms.
 It maps most ecological concerns onto the important but not all-inclusive noton of Biodiversity.
-And, it is strongly oriented toward numerical measurement that can be used in both planning and in evaluation and justification of the final result.
+And, it is strongly oriented toward numerical measurement that can be used in both planning and in evaluation to justify the final result.
 It's a bulldozer, not a shovel.

-We describe a succinct framework of principles and processes for the ChicoryLane Model that can help individual landowners, primarily, or perhaps small organizations to ecologically enhance properties they hold.
+describe here a succinct framework of principles and practices intended for the individual landowner or small managing organization.
+We refer to these ideas as the ChicoryLane Model of Ecological Enhancement.
 We pay particular attention to the scale of projects - typically involving an acre or three - that can do significant ecological good but are not overwhelming or go on forever.
+Following are descriptions of several such projects now underway at ChicoryLane.
+Whereas the ideas and methodolgy can be inferred from the descriptions, a separate outline of the general Framework is also provided as well as a slideshow that provides a succinct summary of key points..

 Riparian NorthThis project is seeking to enhance a section of a continuous running stream 6-8 feet wide and extending some 250 yards north-south from where it enters ChicoryLane property to where it is joined by another stream that flows east-west.
 The riparian area of concern extends some 50 feet on each side of the stream, varying according to the topography.
 The stream is the primary natural feature of the area along with an enormous Crack Willow tree.
 The area also includes some 80 native plant species.
 Particularly notable are American Plum; Nannyberry, Arrowwood, and BlackHaw Vibernum; Serviceberry; Canada Lilies; and Spicebush.
 The main focus of this project is enhancement through increasing seleced species, reducing less desirable or invasive ones, and introduce several complementary new species not ccurrently found in this area.

 Riparian East, Part 1This project is seeking to enhance a section of a smaller stream that joins the noth-south stream.
 It begins at its junction with the larger stream and continues upstream to the east past the ChcioryLane barn, house, and yard; we arbitrarily draw the line of this part of the stream at the east edge of the yard, for a total distance of some 200 yeards.
-Notable species include a sizeable stand of Aspen trees, a patch of Reed Canary Grass (undesirable), a large Blue Vervaine patch, a dozen or so Elderberry, a stream crossing, a second grove of Aspens with Scillia and Daffiodils, and large patches of Comfrey and deep maroon native Bergamot, multiple Crannberry Viburnum, a Butternut Tree, and a small patch of multiple herabaceous natives including Trilium and Bloodroot..
+Notable species include a sizeable stand of Aspen trees, a patch of Reed Canary Grass (undesirable), numerous Elderberry and Vibernum shrubs epecially Cranberry vibrunum, a stream crossing, a second grove of Aspens with Scillia and Daffiodils, and large patches of Comfrey and deep maroon native Bergamot.
 The main focus of the project is enhancement through increasing seleced species, reducing less desirable or invasive ones (especially Reed Canary Grass), and introduce complementary new species not ccurrently found in that area.

-Riparian East, Part 2This project is seeking to enhance the continuation of the Part 1 Riparian East stream, from the east edge of the yard upstream until it exits the ChicoryLane property several hunded yards further east.
-Whereas the Part 1 segment borders the more developed sections of the property adjacent to the house, yard, and barn, the Part 2 segment borders a naturlized pollinator field and a small portion of a Native Grasses grassland.
-Notable species other than the grasses and herbaceous pollinators include a small grove of Amercian Beech, Hophornbeam, and Musclewood trees.
+Riparian East, Part 2This project is seeking to enhance the continuation of the Part 1 Riparian East stream, from the east edge of the yard upstream until it enters the ChicoryLane property several hunded yards (250) further east.
+Whereas the Part 1 segment borders the most developed sections of the property adjacent to the house, yard, and barn, the Part 2 segment borders on the North side a naturlized pollinator field and a small portion of a Native Grasses grassland.
+On the South side is a steep bank and hillside with a number of native trees unusual to the ChicoryLane property.
+These including Beech trees, hemlocks, American and Hop hornbeam.
 The main focus of the project is enhancement through increasing seleced species, reducing less desirable or invasive ones, and introduce several complementary new species not ccurrently found in that area.
-It will largely be a streambank and floodplain enhancement.
+It will largely be a streambank and floodplain enhancement, with minimal additons to the steeper hillside.